BerkWerk/Fractals-and-LangtonsAnt/README.md

 The basic conditions given by our lecturer were simple:
 * make use of/implement several modules(buttons, LEDs, buzzer, ...)
-* DONT use Energia (since there are already a bunch of demo applications available in Energia, this would be too easy; most of the Energia libraries are in C++, we would be skipping all the low level C, which was the focus of this course)
+* DONT use Energia (since there are already a bunch of demo applications available in Energia, this would be too easy; most of the Energia libraries are in C++, we would be skipping all the low level C)
 * have fun with electronics!

 ### Hardware & IDE